Topic: Domestic violence (general)

 How common is domestic violence?

-At least 1 in 4 women experience domestic violence in their lifetime and between 1 in 8 and 1 in 10 women experience it annually.
-Less than half of all incidents are reported to the police, but they still receive one domestic violence call every minute in the UK.
+Less than half of all incidents of domestic violence are reported to the police, but they still receive one domestic violence call every minute in the UK.
 More

 Who are the victims?